Last updated on December 1, 2022 by Wandering our World

 If you manage to make it past their display of fresh homemade muffins and cinnamon rolls without drooling, you’ll find an expansive menu with lots of options to choose from.
 One of their regular favorites is the Italian Omelet which features sweet Italian sausage, onions, tomatoes, green peppers, and cheese – simple, tasty, and teeming with mozzarella!

-We’re more biased towards their enormous Breakfast Burrito, though, which is filled with chorizo sausage, scrambled eggs, green peppers, and lots of cheeses, topped with salsa and – you guessed it – more cheese!
+We’re more biased towards their pancakes, or the enormous Breakfast Burrito though, which is filled with chorizo sausage, scrambled eggs, green peppers, and lots of cheeses, topped with salsa and – you guessed it – more cheese!
 Whichever option you choose to feast on, make sure you pair it with their mimosas or bloody marys – they’re one of the best you can get in Siesta key.

 Village Cafe is open every day from 7.30 onwards, serving fresh and delicious breakfast till 2 pm when they close.